Reasons for Designation

 Prison chapel, dedicated to St Francis of Assisi.
 Recorded as completed by 1894, but essentially complete by 1889.
 Dedicated 1957.
 Anglican chapel to Wormwood Scrubs convict prison built 1874-1891 by Edmund Du Cane, Chairman of the Prison Commission, Director of Convict Prisons.

 MATERIALS: Portland stone, slate roofs with cast-iron cresting.
 Interior: timber roof, Portland stone fixtures and fittings, mosaic tile floors.

-PLAN: In French Romanesque manner.
-7-bay aisled nave, continuous chancel with 7 bay apsidal east end containing ambulatory; narthex at the west end.
+PLAN: in French Romanesque manner.
+Seven bay aisled nave, continuous chancel with seven bay apsidal east end containing ambulatory; narthex at the west end.
 North and south entrances to the nave.
-W entrance to narthex and E entrance to rear of apse.
+West entrance to narthex and east entrance to rear of apse.

 The plan of the chapel and shape of the nave, with narrow aisles gave optimum visibility and control.
-Prisoners entered through the E and W doors, which were linked to B and C wings by covered walkways in Romanesque manner (these no longer exist).
+Prisoners entered through the east and west doors, which were linked to B and C wings by covered walkways in Romanesque manner (these no longer exist).
 Visitors used the south door.

 The chapel is probably the largest and finest prison chapel in England.
 It compares with a similar but less elaborate chapel at Portland Prison also by Du Cane.

 HISTORY: Wormwood Scrubs prison was designed by Edmund du Cane, Director of Convict Prisons, for the newly established national Prison Commission of which he was chairman.
 He was an experienced military engineer, appointed to rationalise the prison system.